ucr-serverless/nadino-ingress/README.md

 Afterwards, we need to edit the `port_list` the port settings.

-The available port can be get using dpdk's user tool.
+The available port can be found using dpdk's user tool.

-It is located under the f-stack installation folder, the relative path is `<f-stack>/dpdk/usertools/dpdk-devbind.py -s`
+It is located under the f-stack installation folder, the relative path is `<f-stack>/dpdk/usertools/dpdk-devbind.py`

-Run the command with `python dpdk-devbind.py -s` and get the correct port number
+Run the command with `python dpdk-devbind.py -s` and get the correct port number(index of the network interface in the result)

 Change the port list to the port we want to use and edit the corresponding port settings.
 For example, if we want to use `port1`, then we need to add a field of `port1` and change the `addr`, `netmask`, `broadcast` and `gateway` settings accordingly.